petershin/liferay-learn/docs/dxp/latest/en/building-applications/core-frameworks/configuration-framework/setting-and-accessing-configurations.md

 }
 ```

-Then place this class in the following folder:
+In this example, place the class in the `com.acme.n2f3.web.internal.settings.definition` package.

-`/src/main/java/com/acme/n2f3/web/internal/settings/definition/`

 ## Further Customization